ayoubechara/NewsFuse/readme.md

    - Rename the `.env.example` file in the `backend` directory to `.env` and update the necessary configuration options such as database credentials, API keys, etc.

-3. Configure the frontend:

-   - Rename the `.env.example` file in the `frontend` directory to `.env` and update the necessary configuration options if required.

-4. Build and run the project:
+3. Build and run the project:

    ```
    docker-compose up --build
    ```

-5. Run Laravel migrations:
+4. Run Laravel migrations:

    ```
    docker exec -it newsfuse-backend-1 sh